 Kaziranga National Park Safari – Meeting the Greater One-Horned Rhino

-Kaziranga National Park is without a doubt one of the most popular places to visit in Assam, being one of the more accessible national parks in North East India.
-With two-thirds of the world’s one-horned rhinos calling Kaziranga their home, a Kaziranga National Park safari with the possibility of spotting the one-horned rhino, is very easy to organize independently.
+A Kaziranga National Park safari is without a doubt one of the most exciting things to do in Assam (together with visiting the lovely Majuli island).
+With two-thirds of the world’s one-horned rhinos calling Kaziranga their home, and the park being one of the more accessible national parks in North East India, a Kaziranga National Park safari with the possibility of spotting the one-horned rhino, is very easy to organize independently.

 A Kaziranga National Park safari, can be organized on one of two types of transportation – a jeep safari or an elephant safari.
 We do not approve of riding elephants, nor do we encourage it, not in Kaziranga nor anywhere else, so of course we will only write about the jeep safari, which was a perfectly good way to tour the park.
 There’s really no benefit or need to ride elephants, and thus we will not provide information about elephant safaris in this blog post.

 Having trouble booking flights to Guwahati (Gateway to Kaziranga)?
 Choose Kiwi!

 Worried about being hacked during your travels?
 Stay connected and secure with ExpressVPN.

 Book your Train or Bus tickets in India online using a foreign credit card with 12Go Asia.